conda/conda-dot-org/blog/2023-09-08-newsletter.md

 [**Conda Build 3.26.0**](https://conda.org/blog/2023-07-28-july-2023-releases#changes-in-conda-237023712372): Logs extra-meta data for package verification, adds pip to env-doc make command, and fixes various bugs related to handling unknown binaries and Git cloning with submodules.

-[**constructor 3.4.5**](https://github.com/conda/constructor/releases/tag/3.4.5): Constructor 3.4.5 enhances support for .yaml and .txt files in the environment_file key while ensuring accurate conda metadata in installer creation from existing environments on Windows.
+[**constructor 3.4.5**](https://github.com/conda/constructor/releases/tag/3.4.5): Constructor 3.4.5 enhances support for .yaml and .txt files in the environment_file key.
+This release also ensures accurate conda metadata when creating installers from existing environments on Windows.

-[**conda-libmamba-solver 23.7.0**](https://github.com/conda/conda-libmamba-solver/releases/tag/23.7.0): Libmamba Solver 23.7.0 introduces local channel integrations in conda-build, fixes for namespaced settings, CLI argument handling, authentication in package downloads, and improved handling of channels in conda-lock, among other enhancements and bug fixes.
+[**conda-libmamba-solver 23.7.0**](https://github.com/conda/conda-libmamba-solver/releases/tag/23.7.0): Libmamba solver 23.7.0 introduces local channel integrations in conda-build, fixes for namespaced settings, CLI argument handling, authentication in package downloads, and improved handling of channels in conda-lock, among other enhancements and bug fixes.

 [**conda-lock 2.1.2**](https://github.com/conda/conda-lock/releases/tag/v2.1.2): conda-lock 2.1.2 resolves Pydantic v2 warnings, implements auth stripping for private PyPi packages, and enhances compatibility with Mamba>=1.4.6.
 Additionally, it includes infrastructure improvements, dependency updates to pydantic 2.0, and the removal of deprecated pkg_resources, among other changes.